remix-run/remix/docs/guides/data-loading.md

 - Enable solid UX for "Not Found" and "Unauthorized" with [catch boundaries][catch-boundary]
 - Help you keep the happy path of your UI happy.

-Instea you'll need to do extra work to provide a good user experience.
+Instead you'll need to do extra work to provide a good user experience.

 Remix is designed to meet any user experience you can design.
 While it's unexpected that you _need_ an external data library, nothing about Remix prevents you from using them (unless they require bundler integration).